I literally have no idea what I’d be doing if I wasn’t travelling.

 36. Try New Things

-Go travel and you’ll be doing new stuff every single day.
+I love travelling and exploring because you do new stuff every single day.
 It’s almost impossible not to.
 Again, that’s unless you spend your days lying on a beach.
 Don’t do that (too much).

 Everything I’ve mentioned so far (and will go on to talk about) helps you create incredible memories to relive throughout your life.